What is HDR? High Dynamic Range TVs and phones explained

 HLG stands for Hybrid Log Gamma and is a HDR format used by broadcast services.
 It performs the same function by adding metadata for luminance levels so content can achieve greater contrast and truer colours.

 HLG was developed by the BBC and NHK (the Japanese national broadcaster) to display a wide dynamic range while also remaining compatible with SDR transmission standards.
-What that means is people without a HDR TV can receive the same broadcast feed as content will automatically downsample to be compatible with SDR displays.
+What that means is people without a HDR TV can receive the same broadcast feed instead of a separate one, as content will automatically downsample to be compatible with SDR displays.

-This makes HLG a backwards-compatible, more cost-effective HDR format for content creators, who won’t have to produce two feeds to consider different TVs.
+This makes HLG a backwards-compatible, more cost-effective HDR format for content creators, who won’t have to produce two feeds for different TVs.
 BBC’s iPlayer uses it, as does Sky for sports such as football and F1.

 What about HDR on smartphones?